aeyakovenko/toaster/README.md

 Incremental Failure Injection in C
 ==================================

 Most of the challenge in writing bug free C code is dealing with safe error handling.
 This technique encapsulates all the error handling into a single pattern that can be used to programatically inject errors into every possible error condition.
-This approach is not as thorough as covering every branch by testing a large input space, but it allows a small number of tests to cover a large set of common programming bugs especially when combined with valgrind.
+This approach is not as thorough as covering every branch by testing a large input space, but it allows a small number of tests to cover a large set of common programming bugs, especially when combined with valgrind.

 Just run make to try it.